MEH

 Business Summary

-Middle East Healthcare Company, a healthcare provider, owns and operates a network of hospitals under the Saudi German Hospital name in the Middle East and North Africa.
-It also operates, manages, and maintains hospitals, clinics, educational centers and institutes, health rehabilitation and physiotherapy centers, analysis and radiology laboratories, and pharmacies.
-The company also buys land to construct medical projects, as well as to establish, manage, construct, and organize exhibitions.
+Middle East Healthcare Company, a healthcare provider, owns and operates a network of hospitals under the Saudi German Hospital name in the Kingdom of Saudi Arabia and internationally.
+The company operates, manages, and maintains hospitals; and medical, educational, rehabilitation, laboratories and radiology, physiotherapy, and pharmacies centers.
+It also buys land to construct medical projects, as well as to establish, manage, construct, and organize exhibitions.
 The company was founded in 1988 and is based in Jeddah, the Kingdom of Saudi Arabia.
 Middle East Healthcare Company operates as a subsidiary of Bait Al Batterjee Medical Co.
 Ltd.

 Top News